BarRaider/barraider.github.io/index.md

 2019-03-03: **Stream Deck Folder Editor** v1.0 is out!
 This allows you to move the *Back* action in a folder from the top-left position, to wherever you want.
 Head over to the project page at: <a href="https://github.com/BarRaider/streamdeck-foldereditor">https://github.com/BarRaider/streamdeck-foldereditor</a> for more information

-2019-03-03: **Stream Deck Tools v2.0 released!** The library is aimed to make Plugin development for the StreamDeck as rapid as possible.
-It encapsulates all the overhead of communicating with the Stream Deck, so you can focus on writing the plugin itself.
-Get StreamDeck-Tools from [nuget](https://www.nuget.org/packages/StreamDeck-Tools/) for more instructions on how to use the StreamDeck-tools, see the [Project page](https://github.com/BarRaider/streamdeck-tools)

 ### What's coming next?
 Besides new projects, I'm also planning on  doing a few Twitch streams on how to create Stream Deck plugins, hear feedback and ideas on additional plugins to create, and maybe even just teaching basic coding skills.